Prometric USMLE Testing Centers: Complete Guide for 2026 (Especially IMGs)

 What to Expect on Test Day

 Arrive 30 minutes early.
-Prometric centers enforce a strict late-arrival policy.
-If you arrive after your scheduled start time, you may be turned away and forfeit your exam fee.
+Prometric enforces a strict late-arrival policy — arrive after your scheduled start time and you may be turned away with no refund.

 Valid photo ID: name must match exactly.
-Your government-issued photo ID (passport for most IMGs) must show the exact same name as your scheduling permit.
-Even minor discrepancies (middle name present on one, absent on the other) can cause check-in issues.
+Your government-issued photo ID (passport for most IMGs) must show the exact same name as your scheduling permit, middle name included.
 Verify this before test day.
+See the contingency plan section below for what happens when this goes wrong.

 Biometric check-in.
-Prometric uses palm-vein scanning at many centers.
-Your biometric data is captured at check-in and re-verified at every re-entry after breaks.
+Prometric uses palm-vein scanning at many centers, re-verified at every re-entry after breaks.

 Personal belongings go in a locker.
-You cannot bring phones, watches, wallets, or any personal items into the exam room.
-The center provides a locker.
+No phones, watches, wallets, or personal items in the exam room.
 Leave anything non-essential at your hotel or car.

 Rescheduling and Cancellation Policy